anivedh555/HTB/README.md

 # HTB

-A repository which will consist of the material I use to own machines on HackTheBox
+A repository consisting of the solution to HackTheBox machines.